Heating system - which one is best for you?

 Viessmann modernization compass is your guide

-Properly prepare for the purchase of a heating system
+How to properly prepare for the purchase of a heating system

 If you want to renew your heating system, the first step is comprehensive preparation.
 This is because planning is crucial.
 First, you need to answer a few questions yourself.
 After all, there are so many heating technologies to choose from.
-In addition, it must match your building, as well as your individually desired heating mode and ideas.
+Furthermore, it must match your building, as well as your individually desired heating mode and ideas.

 What criteria are most important to you?